 'The truth will set you free, but first it will piss you off.' - Joe Klaas

 Finally, I can feel excessively angry when my losses, sadness and/or vulnerability are not recognised.
 Forgotten by others and/or me.
 My anger attempts to communicate that part of me that needs recognition.
-Unfortunately, it can also push away the people I want that recognition from.
-What then could be more constructive uses for my anger?
+Unfortunately, it can also push away the very people I want that recognition from.
+What then could be more constructive anger?

 'Bitterness is like cancer.
 It eats upon the host.
 But anger is like fire.
 It burns it all clean.' - Maya Angelou

 Anger can be a source of information about the situation we find ourselves in.
-In particular what is important to us in it.
+In particular what is important to us.
 In this way anger can become a motivation to act and change.
 For example, to develop the skill of expressing anger in little bits.
 Assertiveness in other words.

-'My tongue will tell the anger of my heart, or else my heart concealing it will break.'
-The Taming of the Shrew
+'My tongue will tell the anger of my heart or else my heart concealing it will break.' - William Shakespeare

-A tutor once told me, in therapy we mainly help people who are feeling 'too' sad to feel more angry.
+A tutor once told me, in therapy we help people who are feeling 'too' sad to feel more angry.
 Alternatively, helping people who feel 'too' angry to feel more sad.
-The premise being that an excess of either emotion, in the absence of the other, is unhealthy.
+An excess of either emotion is unhealthy.

 So another use of feeling angry could be to remind us to experience the loss of each situation too.
 We could also develop healthy physical expressions of anger.
 Remembering the crucial difference between play fighting and real fighting.
 The lower chance of people being badly hurt.
-This may help because, I wonder if, part of the function of anger is to deal with physical tension.
+This may help because part of the function of anger is to deal with physical tension.

-Anger could also become a prompt for me to make a decision.
-I could choose to act, using the energy anger provides.
+Anger could also become a prompt to make a decision.
+We could choose to act, using the energy anger provides.
 Act to change the internal and/or the external environment that prompted the anger in the first place.
 Finding out how things really are.
-Then grieving the loss of my imagined control and engaging with the responsibility of that which I have.
+Then grieving the loss of our imagined control and engaging with the responsibility of that which we have.

-All these different uses of anger could reduce my level of distress when feeling angry.
+Constructive anger could reduce our level of distress when feeling angry.
 What then can we conclude about healthier ways to respond to anger?

 Anger : an emotion like any other